elliottjohnson/parcelify.test/README.md

 ## Structure

 The top level browserify project require()s a module called "my-module" that has very basic template, css, and js files.
 The test suite calls the parcelify command on the top level project's main.js to test the generation of bundle files.

-It then calls parcelify with the watch option to test realtime updating of the bundles based upon modification of files in "my-module"

-The top level test script is run-cli-tests.sh, which should be executable.
+It then calls parcelify with the watch option to test realtime updating of the bundles based upon modification of files in "my-module"  The top level test script is run-cli-tests.sh, which should be executable.
 The sub test scripts are in the directory called cli-tests.

 ## Current issues

-* an error is generated when testing the module watching `Watch error: ReferenceError: Parcel is not defined`
+* an error is generated when testing module watching `Watch error: ReferenceError: Parcel is not defined`
-* the watch testing doesn't cover templates or javascript yet, should be easy to add.
+* watch testing doesn't cover templates or javascript yet, should be easy to add.
 * bundle testing doesn't test the content of the bundles for correctness, only that they exist.
 This is a TODO.
 * sleep statements are used to give a chance for generated files to appear.
 This cannot be truely trusted and another mechanism needs to be used.
 * not driven by any sort of modern javascript utilities like grunt or tape, which is a TODO.